adityagupta4213/adityagupta4213.github.io/README.md

 Repo for my portfolio website.
-Made from scratch, no libraries.